Charged Regular Black Holes From Quasi-topological Gravities in $D\ge 5$: Introduction

 So far, given that regular spherically symmetric black holes have been established in quasi-topological gravity \cite{Bueno:2024dgm,Bueno:2024zsx}, extending these to charged solutions---analogous to the Schwarzschild-to-Reissner-Nordstr\"om generalization---is a natural progression.
-In this Letter, we demonstrate that even with a minimally coupled classical Maxwell field, the gravitational field equations reduce to an algebraic form, yielding general charged spherically symmetric solutions.
+In this work, we demonstrate that even with a minimally coupled classical Maxwell field, the gravitational field equations reduce to an algebraic form, yielding general charged spherically symmetric solutions.
 By imposing mild constraints on the couplings $\alpha_n$, we obtain regular charged black holes under infinite-order corrections.
 Notably, the higher-derivative corrections effectively absorb the divergence of the linear Maxwell field, manifesting a generic regularization mechanism via the non-perturbative response of the gravitational sector.
-While regular charged solutions in quasi-topological gravity were previously identified in \cite{Cano:2020qhy,Cano:2020ezi}, our approach not only simplifies the derivation by reducing the field equations to an algebraic system but also provides a more transparent mechanism for understanding how infinite-order corrections resolve the singularity.
+It is worth noting that \cite{Cano:2020qhy,Cano:2020ezi,Hennigar:2025yqm} first obtained the corresponding charged regular black hole solutions, and \cite{Hennigar:2025yqm} systematically presented the results for both linear and nonlinear electromagnetic fields minimally coupled to this gravitational framework.
+Our approach not only simplifies the derivation by reducing the field equations to an algebraic system but also provides a more transparent mechanism for understanding how infinite-order corrections resolve the singularity.
 Despite the astrophysical tendency for rapid discharge \cite{Gibbons:1975kk}, studying these solutions remains crucial, serving as a valuable analogy for the internal structure of rotating black holes \cite{Poisson:1990eh} and offering insights into string theory and supergravity via the extremal limit \cite{Poisson:1990eh,Strominger:1996sh}.